 Before you start a task, decide how much time you can or should devote to it and stick to that.
 By setting time limits on tasks, especially social media, you can manage your time much more effectively.
-However, don't over-estimate what you can achieve in a day; it's better to give yourself a contingency time to complete jobs otherwise you'll always feel as though you are running behind.
+However, don't over-estimate what you can achieve in a day; it's better to give yourself a contingency time to complete jobs.
+Otherwise, you'll always feel as though you are running behind.

 6 Coordinate your activities

 Make sure jobs and/or meetings in similar locations are scheduled for the same day.
-It will cut costs and save loads of time.
+It will cut costs and save you time.
 Agree meeting finishing times in advance (to prevent unnecessary run-over) and think about things you can do on the way to and from appointments - you can often get a lot done during a train journey, for instance.
 Where possible, get people to come to you.
 Try holding standing meetings at work so that time doesn't drift.

 7 Avoid unnecessary distractions